Prepare to Meet With Your State and Local Representatives

 You may also want to bring a printed copy of the

-Resolution to Restore the Constitution to leave
+Restore the Constitution Act to leave

 behind.